 Graduate students are a dynamic part of Fresno State.
-We offer graduate degrees in a great breadth of fields—47 including 45 master's degrees, an educational specialist degree, and three doctoral degrees at present.
+We offer 47 different graduate degrees, including an educational specialist degree and three doctoral degrees.
 Programs are offered in the traditional scholarly fields of the arts and humanities and in the sciences.
-We also offer a number of programs specifically geared for those in professional, practice-oriented careers—everything from education and business to health and the social sciences.
+We also offer a number of programs specifically geared for those in professional, practice-oriented careers including agriculture, business, education, engineering, health and the social sciences.

 OUTSTANDING GRADUATE STUDENTS

 The following students have been recognized by their graduate program for their noteworthy work.
 This work may be associated with the student's thesis, project, or leadership effort in a significant activity that exhibits high quality work and makes a significant contribution to their field of study.
 Please click here to read more.

 RANKED AMONG THE BEST

 Washington Monthly ranked Fresno State 10th in the nation among master's degree-granting universities and second in the California State University system.